unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Reminders_Print-system.md

 This print system in implemented in `lib/ukdebug` and can be activated using `make menuconfig` (`Library Configuration -> ukdebug: Debugging and Tracing`).

-We have two types of messages:
+There are two types of messages:

 * **Kernel messages**
   * **Information**(`uk_pr_info`)